pianissimo-php/docs/dependency-injection/README.md

 ````
 Avoid using the `get()` method, you should fetch your dependencies using the constructor.
 If you use the MVC pattern, you should define your controllers as services.
+In this way the dependencies of the controllers are retrieved from the service container.